Upgrade your sash windows with slim double glazing for a warmer home

 Can I add double glazing to my original sash windows?

-If you look at your windows you’ll notice that the glazing bars that the panes are positioned between are relatively slim.
+If you look at original windows, you’ll notice that the glazing bars – that the panes are positioned between – are relatively slim.
 They were designed to hold a single pane of delicate glass.
 The increased depth of a modern double glazed unit means that it’s larger and heavier, and simply wouldn’t fit in, or be supported by, the original timber glazing bars.

 How do I install double glazed sash windows in my home?

-We can craft made-to-measure double glazed sashes and fit them into your existing window box frame retaining the integrity of your period windows, while making your home as comfortable as possible.
+We can craft made-to-measure double glazed sashes and fit them into your existing window box frame.
+We can also make completely new double glazed sash windows, bespoke to your property.
+Both options retain the integrity of your period windows, while making your home as comfortable as possible.